GarciaInes/Scrum-Mastering/Daily/Indicators.md

 * Are problems & impediments being surfaced?

 #### Measure
+* Do they encourage each other to share work early, rather than wait for 'perfect'?
 * Scope & bureaucracy creep are snapped nice & early
 * The team adjust & offers help when items are slowing the aim down
 * When someone finish a task, they check if they can help someone else to finish theirs.